Fuldamobil: Fuldamobil S4

 Whilst NWF struggled to sell and distribute the 200cc cars that it produced, the factory at Fulda appears to have continued in much the same way as it did before, Type N production giving way to Type S around September 1954 with all the Fulda produced Type S cars fitted with the 360cc Sachs engine.
 After unsuccessful experiments with Adler & Lloyd engines, the 200cc Sachs engine was adopted probably in the early part of 1955 and very soon afterwards series production of the 360cc version likely ceased.
-With the addition of some NWF cars being sent back to the Fulda factory in lieu of licensing fees, there is some ambiguity about production dates during 1955 and Auto motor und sport show four different versions (N 200 - 2200 DM, N 360 - 2200 DM, S 200 - 2780 DM and S 360 - 2990 DM) simultaneously on their list of car prices for February and June that year.
-In September 1955 this ambiguity ends and is replaced by one model, The Fuldamobil S4.
+With the addition of some NWF cars being sent back to the Fulda factory in lieu of licensing fees, there is some ambiguity about production dates during 1955 and Auto motor und sport show four different versions (N 200 - 2200 DM, N 360 - 2200 DM, S 200 - 2780 DM, and S 360 - 2990 DM) simultaneously on their list of car prices for February and June that year.
+In September 1955 this ambiguity ends and is replaced by a single model, The Fuldamobil S4.

 The most significant change with this development was the fitment of two rear wheels.
 Fitted without any differential and with a very narrow track between, they provided a significant improvement to the handling, and the body was made slightly longer to accommodate them.
 Other changes were a larger rear window in the tailgate, the enclosure of the final drive chain in an oil bath, decorative trim strips on the centre of the nose and along the sides of the car and the repositioning of the windscreen wipers above the windscreen rather than below.